 Mastercard, Ambev back away from Copa America as players vent COVID-19 concerns

-Mastercard Inc (MA.N) and drinks company Ambev, major sponsors of South American soccer, backed away from the Copa America on Wednesday as players criticized organizers for moving the tournament to Brazil despite one of the world's worst COVID-19 outbreaks.
+SAO PAULO (Reuters) - Mastercard Inc and drinks company Ambev, major sponsors of South American soccer, backed away from the Copa America on Wednesday as players criticized organizers for moving the tournament to Brazil despite one of the world’s worst COVID-19 outbreaks.

 Brazilian President Jair Bolsonaro, who has played down the severity of the coronavirus and fought against lockdowns, threw his support behind the move.
 But public health experts, Supreme Court justices and footballers questioned the wisdom of hosting the tournament with a pandemic raging.